ColombiaDestinationsSouth America

 What to do and see Cartagena’s Walled City and other Colombian basics

 This trip to Colombia was a very special adventure, one that I booked a long time ago and was lightly planning for a few months.
-This post can act as a mini-itinerary for what to do and see Cartagena’s Walled City and then of course, there are a few other Colombian basics.
+This post can act as a mini-itinerary for what to do and see in Cartagena‘s Walled City, and then, of course, there are a few other Colombian basics.

 The Colombian basics

-Customs: Canada charges Colombians a fee upon entry so in response we too pay a fee of COP $201.000 upon landing (cash or credit).
-I was the first Canadian in line so the agent, without any explanation, left the booth and hoarded all of us Canadians into a separate line.
+Customs: Canada charges Colombians a fee upon entry, so in response, we too pay a fee of COP $201.000 (roughly $76 CAD)upon landing (cash or credit).
+I was the first Canadian in line, so the agent, without any explanation, left the booth and herded all of us Canadians into a separate line.

-Language: Yes, Spanish is the main language, average English is quite poor (even in hotels) so you become dependent on Google translate if your Spanish is minimal.
-I had taken some classes a few months prior but needless to say, they were not enough to sustain, or understand, the fast-talking locals.
-Brush up on the basics ahead of time with a tutor on italki* or your language app of choice.
+Language: Yes, Spanish is the main language, and average English is quite poor (even in hotels), so you become dependent on Google Translate if your Spanish is minimal.
+I had taken some classes a few months prior, but needless to say, they were not enough to sustain or understand the fast-talking locals.

-Getting around: There are a lot of public transit options but being alone most of the time I opted for taxis and Uber.
-Uber is available but takes a while and on more than one occasion the driver canceled on me and I ended up waiting for up to 20min instead of the promised 5 or not getting a ride at all.
-Taxis are everywhere and are actually cheaper than Uber but they only take cash, so there’s your first reason to bring some Colombian pesos.
+Getting around: There are a lot of public transit options, but being alone most of the time, I opted for taxis and Uber.
+Uber is available but takes a while, and on more than one occasion, the driver cancelled on me, and I ended up waiting for up to 20 minutes instead of the promised 5 or not getting a ride at all.
+Taxis are everywhere and are actually cheaper than Uber, but they only take cash, so there’s your first reason to bring some Colombian pesos.

-Traveling alone as a woman: I was meeting friends in most places and most of my time was spent in good company but as a general rule, it’s good to keep a low profile and make sure to be smart.
-It is not a scary place to be in but the political situation is unstable so being aware of who you are, as a tourist is very important.
-Depending on your background you may be approached less, being a blonde I was out of luck on that front, everyone wanted to sell me something.
+Travelling alone as a woman: I was meeting friends in most places, and most of my time was spent in good company, but as a general rule, it’s good to keep a low profile and make sure to be smart.
+It is not a scary place to be in, but the political situation is unstable, so being aware of who you are, as a tourist, is very important.
+Depending on your background, you may be approached less.
+Being a blonde, I was out of luck on that front; everyone wanted to sell me something.

 1 Comment